John Wick: Chapter 3 – Parabellum (soundtrack): Critical reception

 Zanobard Reviews gave 8/10 to the score album, saying "Tyler Bates’ score to John Wick: Chapter 3 – Parabellum (what a title by the way) is pretty great.
 It continues in the same musical vein as the first two scores, using that unique mixture of electronics and a rather gloomy tone to both emphasize the dark character of Wick and get across the particularly dramatic nature of the films as well.
 This third entry also adds some new and rather interesting thematic ideas to the world of John Wick and then expertly mixes them with the original themes, and this combined with some near breathtaking action setpieces not only makes Parabellum a highly enjoyable album, but also the best John Wick score so far."
 Film Music Central called the score as "edgy, it’s fast-paced, but it also slows down when necessary, and it fits the film’s world perfectly" and continued "we like how Bates can insert slow moments out of nowhere, it’s easy to forget about them since most of the film is devoted to fights, but the slow moments are just as beautiful".

 Track listing

 Additional music

 Unlike the soundtracks for previous instalments, the soundtrack for Chapter 3 – Parabellum had featured only one song titled "Dance of the Two Wolves" performed by Julia Aks.
 "Bullet Holes", a song performed by the English band Bush, is only released as a promotional single and not included in the soundtrack.
 Other non-album singles, that featured in the film, includes: "Take You Back" by Frank Stallone, "Sad Waltz" by Anna Drubich, "Pas de Deux" (The Prince and the Sugar Plum Fairy) from The Nutcracker, "Grand Allegro" by Søren Bebe, "Ninja Re Bang Bang" by Yasutaka Nakata, "Yoga Dreampiano" by Giordana Trivellato, "Winter" (from The Four Seasons) by Antonio Vivaldi, "Fra Holbergs Tid: 11.
-Srabande" by Edvard Grieg.
+Sarabande" by Edvard Grieg.